-The final characteristic of the ETHUSD_NY that this paper will examine with respect to its merits as a benchmark price is its replicability.
-In other words, that the ETHUSD_NY benchmark price can be transacted in practice on any given day without undue risks.
+The final characteristic of the ETHUSD_AP that this paper will examine with respect to its merits as a benchmark price is its replicability.
+In other words, that the ETHUSD_AP benchmark price can be transacted in practice on any given day without undue risks.

-Buying and selling large amounts of Ether at ETHUSD_NY
+Buying and selling large amounts of Ether at ETHUSD_AP

-To begin demonstrating the replicability-or to use another term, the achievability-of the strategy presented in this paper for purchasing Ether 'at scale', observations taken whilst modelling the purchase or sale of a notional large amount of Ether are presented below.
-It was decided that the purchase or sale of 894.18 Ether (c. \$2.8M at the time of writing) was at an adequate scale to represent a large Ether trade of the kind that institutional traders might need to undertake for a client, or that an issuer of a financial product (such as an ETF, or a derivative) would be required to execute on any given day, in order to facilitate trading of that product.
-A simple replication simulation was thereby conducted to demonstrate the extent of slippage that implementation of the ETHUSD_NY would probably encounter.
-Given that the purpose is to demonstrate institutionally sized liquidity, the simulation was conducted for weekdays only.
+To begin demonstrating the replicability-or to use another term, the achievability-of the strategy presented in this paper for purchasing Ether 'at scale', observations taken whilst modeling the purchase or sale of a notional large amount of Ether are presented below.
+It was decided that the purchase or sale of 540.58.18 Ether (c. \$1.5M at the time of writing) was at an adequate scale to represent a large Ether trade of the kind that institutional traders might need to undertake for a client, or that an issuer of a financial product (such as an ETF, or a derivative) would be required to execute on any given day, in order to facilitate trading of that product.
+A simple replication simulation was thereby conducted to demonstrate the extent of slippage that implementation of ETHUSD_AP would probably encounter.
+Given that the purpose was to demonstrate institutionally sized liquidity, the simulation was conducted on weekdays only.